 Children and Anxiety

-Anxiety is a part of normal development as it is one of the best defenses of protection for our existence and development.
+Anxiety in children is a part of normal development as it is one of the best defenses of protection for our existence and development.
 Anxiety has always helped our ancestors to escape the onslaught of predators.
 Like everything evolved with time, humans also discovered many other sophisticated ways and means to defend and protect themselves.
 They no longer wanted to depend only on their senses and gut feelings as per se as they were very crude methods and carried a lot of risk especially in the event of catastrophe where they were entirely at the mercy of the environment.

 In order to reduce this heavy risk to human lives they started to discover different techniques and gadgets which can keep them safe from natural disasters.
 These discoveries now in the present time give sufficient time for preparedness and readiness to meet these situations.
 Though, this preparation in itself brings some level of anxiety in everyone, which is again very important in order to survive and to move forward.